 In 1931, Route 66 was completed through the city, and most of the businesses located by the railroad tracks moved to be closer to the new highway.
 More new businesses also sprang up along the pavement, including restaurants, filling stations, and motels, answering the needs of traveling motorists.
 One example is the Wagon Wheel Motel that continues to stand at 901 E. Washington.
 Initially built in 1934, it was constructed of Ozark native stone and first called the Wagon Wheel Cabins.
 In 1946, it was expanded from 9 units to 14 units.
 It once also featured a Standard Oil Station and a cafe.
 Now on the National Register of Historic Places, the retro motel serves weary Route 66 travelers.

-At about the same time, higher labor costs drove shoe manufacturers to seek more affordable locations for their plants and many relocated to rural areas.
+At about the same time, higher labor costs drove shoe manufacturers to seek more affordable locations for their plants, and many relocated to rural areas.
 The shoe industry provided another boon for Cuba and would remain a vital part of its economy for over 60 years.

 As you enter Cuba, a “new” stop along Route 66 is Missouri Hick Barbeque.
-While this place isn’t vintage Route 66, it serves up great Ozark barbeque and the name itself is so representative of Route 66, that we had to include it.
+While this place isn’t vintage Route 66, it serves up great Ozark barbeque, and the name itself is so representative of Route 66 that we had to include it.
 The restaurant, complete with an upstairs outdoor deck, is a great place to watch the traffic during the summer months.
 It is located at 913 E. Washington Street.

-Many small towns along Route 66 display their pride in the Mother Road, but Cuba does it very well with the many murals that appear on its buildings.
+Many small towns along Route 66 display their pride in the Mother Road, but Cuba does it very well with the many murals on its buildings.
 The Viva Cuba organization completed its first mural in 2001 with plans to complete 12 more.
 The Missouri House and Senate have proclaimed Cuba as “Route 66 Mural City.”